Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 That may be an infinitesimal fraction of the demands we’re placing on this fragile and singular planet – the only one we have – yet as countless wise voices have told us, the journey of a thousand miles begins with a single step – or a non-step.
 In this case, that is the path I’m choosing.

-**\
-Ellen Petry Leanse is an author, teacher, and technology pioneer who lives and works in the San Francisco Bay Area.
-You can follow her on Twitter at[www.twitter.com/chep2m](http://www.twitter.com/chep2m)**
+*Ellen Petry Leanse is an author, teacher, and technology pioneer who lives and works in the San Francisco Bay Area.
+You can follow her on Twitter at [www.twitter.com/chep2m](http://www.twitter.com/chep2m)*